 Charlie Schick, PhD, is Director, Business Development, Healthcare at Atigeo.
 He also advises healthcare start-ups on mobile, marketing, and analytics.
 Prior to Atigeo, he worked at IBM on the Big Data Industry Leadership sales team as a sales consultant.
 Before that, he worked at Boston Children’s Hospital, and at Nokia, in Finland.
-During his career he has designed and launched web and mobile products; provided Internet, Social Media, and editorial strategy consulting; written numerous articles for online and print publications; published several biomedical research papers in leading journals; and co-authored a book on advanced phone systems.
-He has a graduate degree in Molecular and Cellular Biology from the University of Massachusetts Amherst.
+During his career he has designed and launched web and mobile products; provided internet, social media, and content strategy consulting; written numerous articles for online and print publications; published several biomedical research papers in leading journals; and co-authored a book on advanced phone systems.
+He has a graduate degree in molecular and cellular biology from the University of Massachusetts Amherst.

 Also, please read my most recent pause for station identification.